-- Was enrolled in an approved health benefits plan under this chapter as a family member at any time during the 18-month period before the date of the divorce, dissolution, or annulment
+- Was enrolled in an approved health benefits plan as a family member at any time during the 18-month period before the date of the divorce, dissolution, or annulment.

-- Is receiving any portion of the retired or retainer pay of the member or former member servicemember, or has a court order or written agreement which provides a share of the retirement benefits.
+- Is receiving any portion of the retired or retainer pay of the member or former member service member, or has a court order or written agreement that provides a share of the retirement benefits.

 Continued Health Care Benefit Program Cost and Management

-Here is more info on enrollment, including eligibility requirements for Guard/Reserve members who were activated.
-You will also need to contact Humana Military healthcare services in order to start the program.
-Please see the previous link, or contact them at the info listed below:
+Here is more information on enrollment, including eligibility requirements for Guard and Reserve members who were activated.
+You will also need to contact Humana Military in order to start the program.
+You can use the previous link or contact Humana Military using the information listed below:

 P.O.
 Box 740072

-Health care in the US is a complicated business and finding the best plan can be a chore – especially if you are not immediately employed when you separate from the military.
-My recommendation is to start looking at your health care options well in advance of losing your TRICARE benefits (this advice stands for all TRICARE members, including the active duty service member, their families and dependents, and spouses going through a divorce).
+Health care in the U.S. is a complicated business, and finding the best plan can be a chore – especially if you are not immediately employed when you separate from the military.
+My recommendation is to start looking at your health care options well in advance of losing your Tricare benefits.

 It is always a good idea to look into health care through your employer, and if you do not have a job lined up, you should investigate the cost of an individual health care plan.
-Here is more info on comparing individual and group health insurance to better understand which options is best for you.
-You can also compare health insurance plans at a variety of vendors.
-My favorite based on personal experience is eHealthInurance.com, which offers free custom health insurance quotes in each state.
+Here is more information on comparing individual and group health insurance to better understand which options are best for you.
+You can also compare health insurance plans with a variety of vendors.